Avoid these 5 customer service pet peeves

 You can make this whole process easier with the help of Womply Customer Feedback, a technology platform that allows your customers to contact you via text rather than through a more public forum like Yelp.
 You can also use Womply’s new customer feedback tool, Get Reviews, to improve customer service and encourage your best customers to promote your business online.
 To try out these tools as part of your customer service strategy, request a demo.

 Did you enjoy “Avoid these 5 customer service pet peeves”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: